naveganth/css-exercises/foundations/intro-to-css/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
+Yes, using their classes together.
 - Does the `proportioned` image retain its original square proportions?
+Yes, it has the same proportions as the original.
 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes.